sampsyo/cs6120/content/blog/2022-05-17-object-oriented-features/index.md

 ## Private Methods

 The specification of Xi++ allows methods to be defined in class definitions that are not part of class declarations.
 The current implementation expects that this would result in a type checking error since the declaration and definition do not match.
 However, we could imagine that a class definition declares methods that it does not want to export.
 These types of functions could be represented in the object but not part of the dispatch vector.
 An alternative approach would be to store it in the dispatch vector but type checking would not permit `MethodCall`s outside the class to use it nor allow subclasses to use it.

+## Evaluation
+In addition to unit tests for Lexing, Parsing, `NodeToIRNodeConverter`, `ThisAugmenter` and dispatch vector tests we also have a series of integration tests that combine these features into the Xi/Xi++ compiler.

+These integration tests include:
+1. `class_equality.xi` - Checks if an object is equal to itself and if two objects are not equivalent to each other by using the `==` operator
+2. `class_field_access.xi` - Checks a series of class field accesses with inheritance
+3. `class_method.xi` - A test for methods working for classes using a field
+4. `field_access.xi` - A test for fields working for classes
+5. `method_call.xi` - A test for methods working for classes without a field
+6. `point.xi` - A comprehensive test using inheritence and various field and methods of classes